Back to Database

 Heeresgeschichtliches Museum

-Vienna, Austria Early pattern model Appears good
+Vienna, Austria Early pattern model, serial № 18

-Museo Nazionale di Castel Sant'Angelo Rome,
+Museo Nazionale di Castel Sant'Angelo Rome, Italy Late pattern model Appears good

-Museo della Bonifica Venice,
+Museo della Bonifica Venice, Italy

 Late pattern model Extremely poor